Skip to main content

 curl -fsSL https://reploy.yadan.net/install.sh | sh

-reploy stage <app-blueprint-ref>
+reploy stage omegaconf-inspector-demo

-# Start the staged service.
+# Start the staged app.

-reploy up
+./reploy-staging/appctl up

 # Run the blueprint-defined checks against staging.